7

 “Hm?
 What do you mean by that?”

-The man covered his mouth with his hand as he thought this over.
+This was a rather intriguing proposal to Eterna.
+He covered his mouth as he thought this over.

-“How interesting.
-You were against doing those experiments yourself originally.
-Yet here you are offering yourself up.”
+“How interesting!
+You were against doing anymore originally, yet here you are asking for seconds.”

-“If you insist on having a lab rat for the stone, then this is my only choice.
+“If you insist on having a lab rat no matter what, then this is my only choice.
 With whatever ability it grants me, I’m sure it will become vital in eliminating the girl as well as the rest of those thieves.”

 “I’ll do whatever it takes to get results.
 No matter how grueling it may be!”

-The man gave a big hearty laugh after hearing this, “Now THAT’S the kind of fire I’m looking for!”
-He then placed his hand on her shoulder.
-“Alright, I’ll get the lab ready for your testing.
+Eterna gave a big hearty laugh after hearing this, “Now THAT’S the kind of fire I’m looking for!”
+He then placed his hand on her shoulder, completely disregarding Luna’s personal space.
+“Alright, I’ll get the lab ready for you.
 Assuming we get something out of it, I’ll send you back out there.
-Based on the files stolen, I think I know where they plan on going next.”
+Based on the files stolen, I think I know where the Starlight Girl plans on going next.”

 Katherine’s head began to cool.
-It seemed things were going in a favorable way despite her failures.
+It seemed things were going in a favorable direction despite her failures.

 “I want you to remember one thing, however.”

-The man held the previously shattered glass in front of Katherine’s face, except it was now back to its original unbroken state.
+Eterna held the previously shattered glass in front of Katherine’s face, except it was now back to its original unbroken state.
 She looked back to see all the shattered pieces on the floor were gone.
-She had no idea how this could be explained.
+At face value, this would be a bizarre occurrence, but Katherine knew what exactly happened.

 “In my family, we don't run away from challenges.
 We uphold the orders we’ve been given.
 My faith in you is like this glass.
-It was destroyed, but now it’s repaired!
-Try not shatter it again, will ya?”
+It was destroyed, but now it’s repaired.
+Try not to shatter it again, will you?”

 “I…I won’t”

 “Good!
 Good!
 Now get out of here!
-Every one of us needs some rest every now and then.”
+Even runts like yourself need a little rest every now and then.”

 “Woke up a bit before you.
 Just left my bedroom a minute ago.”